turingschool/curriculum/source/projects/idea_box.markdown

 There.
 Now both creating and editing ideas should work correctly.

-## I5: Refactoring the Views

-We can use two important techniques for simplifying our view templates.

-### Using a Layout Template
+## I5: Using a View Layout

-We still have a lot of duplication in the views.
-Let's use a layout template to reduce the amount of boilerplate we have to deal with.
+Our view templates have a lot of duplication.
+View layouts are used to define the "boilerplate" HTML that should go on every page.
+Typically this includes the header, navigation, sidebar, and footer.
+Then the view template only has to focus on the content for that action/page.

+### Create `layout.erb`

-Copy `views/index.erb` to a file called `views/layout.erb`.
+Copy your `views/index.erb` to a file named `views/layout.erb`.
 Open up the new `layout.erb` file, and delete everything inside the <body> tags so that you end up with this: